hanxiaomax/Learncpp_CN/docs/4-14-Literal-constants.md

 COPY

-Printing decimal, octal, hexadecimal, and binary numbers
+## Printing decimal, octal, hexadecimal, and binary numbers

 By default, C++ prints values in decimal.
 However, you can tell it to print in other formats.
-Printing in decimal, octal, or hex is easy via use of std::dec, std::oct, and std::hex:
+Printing in decimal, octal, or hex is easy via use of `std::dec`, `std::oct`, and std::hex:

 ```cpp
 #include <iostream>